 In families experiencing separation of parents, or pending divorces, the above information will be sent home with the child to whichever parent currently has care of the child.
 It is assumed that this information is shared by the parents and between the parents.
-Since this situation frequently impacts on a child's achievement and interactions at school, parents are asked to inform both the principal and teacher of this fact so that appropriate support can be given to the child.
+Since this situation frequently impacts a child's achievement and interactions at school, parents are asked to inform both the principal and teacher so appropriate support can be given to the child.
 St. Mary Catholic School personnel cannot proceed on hearsay, rumors, or demands of a parent, but only with the appropriate documentation detailed below.